altid/client/README.md

 ## Input schemes
 I plan on a full vi-like stack where possible, including visual selection (save for images - more on that later), and a url highlighting function.
 A leanback-friendly (gamepad, optional keyboard) will likely accompany the Nuklear backend

+## -YOUR BACKEND HERE-
+include [src/ubqt.h](https://github.com/halfwit/ubqt/blob/master/src/ubqt.h), drop your functions in to input/foo/ or draw/foo/, and define a input/foo/foo.mk; and you should be able to build your target backend with a simple `make foo`